tj-actions/install-postgresql/README.md

           postgresql-version: 16
 ```

+> [!NOTE]
-> NOTE: This updates the installed PostgreSQL version with the specified version and updates the PATH.
+> * This updates the installed PostgreSQL version with the specified version and updates the PATH.

 ## Inputs